hoangsonww/Moodify-Emotion-Music-App/frontend/README.md

 ### Contributing

 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+Feel free to fork the repository and submit a pull request.

 ### License